scylladb/scylladb/docs/dev/system_keyspace.md

 ```

 Each tablet is represented by a single row. `replicas` holds the set of shard-replicas of the tablet.
-It's a set of tuples where the first element is `host_id` of the replica and the second element is the `shard_id` of the replica.
+It's a list of tuples where the first element is `host_id` of the replica and the second element is the `shard_id` of the replica.

 During tablet migration, the columns `new_replicas` and `stage` are set to represent the transition.
 The
 `new_replicas` column holds what will be put in `replicas` after transition is done.